 Thorough knowledge of their product portfolio

 Product knowledge is not only good for your customer service but for your sales as well.
-If your marketing and sales team have a thorough knowledge of what you offer, it will not be difficult to answer questions and address concerns wherever and whenever.
+If your marketing and sales teams have a thorough knowledge of what you offer, it will not be difficult to answer questions and address concerns wherever and whenever.

 Walking the Talk